Toyota Camry Hybrid interior & comfort

 The Toyota Camry Hybrid's interior is comfortable and well built, but not exactly lavish, while the infotainment system disappoints

 The Camry's interior, like much of the rest of the car, is perfectly fine on its own terms, but a little lacklustre when seen next to more cutting-edge and interesting competition.
-Comfort and material quality are both excellent, but on-board technology is poor, with only a small seven-inch infotainment system on the entry-level Design trim, but an April 2021 update did add Apple CarPlay and Android Auto across the range, as well as upping the Excel trim's screen size to nine inches.
+Comfort and material quality are both excellent, but on-board technology isn't great.
+There's only a small seven-inch infotainment system on the entry-level Design trim, but an April 2021 update did add Apple CarPlay and Android Auto across the range, as well as upping the Excel trim's screen size to nine inches.

 Toyota Camry Hybrid dashboard